ShanmugavelGs/RAG-Q-A-with-PDF/README.md

 ## Implementation Steps

-- Create a Groq API key from Groq Cloud platform.[GroqCloud](https://console.groq.com/login)
+- Create a Groq API key from Groq Cloud platform.
+[GroqCloud](https://console.groq.com/login)
 - Copy and Paste the API key in the Input field.
 - Upload any document and ask questions!